 Housing, Renting, Real Estate & Mortgages in Israel – An Overview

-Welcome to Israel, your new home.
+You have made Aliyah, relocated and moved to Israel.
+Welcome to your new home.

-Contrary to the current economic situation, the price of real estate in Israel is rising.
 While some new-immigrants have ready-cash to buy property, the majority will require a mortgage.
-Real-estate in Israel is relatively expensive and consequently the demand for mortgages is relatively high - mortgages however, are not hard to obtain.
+Real-estate in Israel is relatively expensive and consequently the demand for mortgages is relatively high – mortgages however, are not hard to obtain.

 Obtaining a mortgage in Israel

 There are various types of mortgages in Israel: linked, unlinked etc. Details of mortgages and loans can be obtained by commercial banks who offer mortgages and from specialized mortgage banks.
-Some years back housing prices were quoted in US dollars but now the law insists that they be quoted in shekels.
+Some years back housing prices were quoted in US dollars but now the law insists that property prices be quoted in shekels.
 You will be paying your mortgage in Shekels.
 Your mortgage bank will do all the necessary calculations and conversions to determine the final price.

 Some mortgage banks in Israel